typelevel/Laika/docs/introduction/intro.md

 Laika
 =====

-Laika is a customizable and extensible toolkit for transforming lightweight markup languages to various types of output formats, written in Scala.
+Laika is a customizable and extensible toolkit for transforming lightweight text markup and template based site generation, supporting
+Markdown and reStructuredText.
+For use with sbt or embedded in Scala applications, without the need for external tools.

 It has been designed for two primary usage scenarios: